alexjlockwood/ShapeShifter/docs/README.md

 # Introduction

-[Shape Shifter](https://alexjlockwood.github.io/ShapeShifter/) is a web-app that simplifies the creation of [icon animations][adp-icon-animations] for Android, iOS, and the web.
+[Shape Shifter](https://alexjlockwood.github.io/ShapeShifter/) is a web-app that simplifies the creation of icon animations for Android, iOS, and the web.

 This tool currently exports to standalone SVGs, SVG spritesheets, and CSS keyframe animations for the web, as well as to